 Saffron Housing Trust has over 6,000 homes throughout East Anglia; see where these are located on the Housing Map.
 In 2004, 4,300 properties were transferred from South Norfolk Council – the growth in the number of homes a clear indication of Saffron’s commitment to provide more affordable homes for the people of East Anglia.

-Saffron has worked with a variety of partners in its nine years and continues to do so.
-Some of the work undertaken facilitates small projects such as that of Solo Housing in Diss.
+Saffron has worked with a variety of partners to deliver high quality homes and continues to do so.

 Age UK Norfolk and Saffron Housing have a continuing partnership with Grays Fair Court in New Costessey.
 Saffron worked with Age UK Norfolk (formerly Age Concern Norfolk) and Norfolk County Council to provide a £5 million state of the art resource centre for older people which, along with 34 Saffron homes is a multicare scheme which includes 20 respite care beds and day services.